10 Habits of Highly Effective Communicators

 Introduction

 In today's busy world, being able to communicate effectively is one of the most powerful ways to achieve success.
-Whether it is in the workplace, in our relationships, or regarding our public speaking, highly effective communicators have developed certain habits that make it easier for them to connect to other people, influence, and inspire.
-This article will go over some of the habits that effective communicators possess compared to the rest of us, and how you can develop these habits.
+Whether it is in the workplace, in our relationships, or regarding our public speaking, Great communicators have picked up some special habits that help them connect with people, influence others, and inspire them.
+This article will talk about some of these habits that top communicators have, and how you can start developing them too.

 1. They Are Active Listeners